misterorion/misterorion.com/content/posts/lambda-invalidate.md

 And plop it into my Netlify deploy configuration.

-This solved the problem of getting Netlify and CloudFront to communicate!
 When the deploy succeds, Netlify sends a POST request to the URL.
 The load balancer triggers the Lambda function and CloudFront begins its invaldiation.